alexanian/socratic-form-microscopy/_posts/2018-12-09-knocking-on-a-thousand-more-doors-political-campaigns-revisited.md

 The ease in which you can find yourself in a position of responsibility in a municipal campaign comes with one drawback if you accept it – it can be stressful to be responsible.
 I don't want to discourage anyone from getting involved, but I did find even my limited leadership role a source of stress.

 From my point of view, three things make being part of a campaign team stressful:

 <ol>
- 	<li>It's a lot of work; the <a href="https://socratic-form-microscopy.com/2017/12/10/book-review-the-managed-heart/">emotion work</a> of listening to people's concerns can be emotionally draining and the walking physically taxing.
+ 	<li>It's a lot of work; the <a href="{{ site.baseurl }}/2017/12/10/book-review-the-managed-heart/">emotion work</a> of listening to people's concerns can be emotionally draining and the walking physically taxing.
 This leads to you trying to do admin work when tired and worn-out.</li>
  	<li>The outcome is uncertain.
 Many people like certainty and the combination of caring about a specific outcome a lot and being unsure if it will come about can wear you down.</li>
  	<li>The buck stops with you.
 When you're a simple canvasser, you just need to show up; everything else is taken care of.
 When people asked me to do things, they wouldn't get done <em>unless</em> I took care of them.</li>
 </ol>